sg-s/xolotl/README.md

 # xolotl: The Standard Network Simulator

-`xolotl` is a fast single-compartment and multi-compartment simulator written in C++, with MATLAB wrappers.
+`xolotl` is a fast single-compartment and multi-compartment simulator written in C++, with MATLAB wrappers. `xolotl` is written with a focus on flexibility and speed.
+It can simulate single-compartment conductance-based neuron models, networks of these, and detailed multi-compartment models.
+Because it's written in C++, it's really fast (see #Benchmarks).

-## Usage
+## Usage (C++)

+The simplest way to use `xolotl` is from C++.

 Set up a simple single-compartment neuron: